 What is Friendsgiving?

-History Lesson: Who invented Friendsgiving?
+Who invented Friendsgiving?

 Thanksgiving goes all the way back to 1863, when President Lincoln called for a day of thanksgiving and praise, giving families a reason to join together and celebrate.
 As people started getting married and having children later in life, it’s evolved to include friends, too.

 The history of Friendsgiving, on the other hand, is a little fuzzy.
 We all remember those classic Friends episodes (the first in 1994) when the crew got together in the West Village instead of going their separate ways to feast with their families.
 (Unlike Joey and Monica, your Friendsgiving guests do not have to stick their heads in the bird.)
 It resurfaced on Twitter around 2007, and on Google in 2011, when Baileys Irish Cream dispatched an ad wishing everyone a “Happy Friendsgiving,” and when it became part of a plot in the “Gobblefellas” episode of Real Housewives of New Jersey.

 This year it became truly official with a definition in Merriam-Webster, explaining the word as a mash-up of friends and Thanksgiving that refers to a large meal that friends enjoy together during the Thanksgiving season.

 Anything goes with Friendsgiving party, but we have some ideas to make it a special occasion to reconnect with people you’ve had less face-time with during the pandemic.

 You’ve likely stayed in touch with coworkers virtually this year, so a Friendsgiving feast is a savvy way to reconnect with coworkers you haven’t seen IRL.
 Avoid adding stress to a busy time at work by ordering in the main dish (grocery stores and specialty food stores have plenty of tasty pre-roasted meat ready to go) and supplementing with homemade sides and desserts.